freonzx/rails-blog-app/README.md

 # Rails Blog App

-Simple blog app made with Rails
+Simple CRUD Blog application made with Rails and styled with Bootstrap 4 for the purpose of gaining experience with the framework.